bcgov/fbp-go/README.md

 select app
-internal testing -> create new release -> upload relesases overview -> review it
+internal testing -> create new release -> upload releases overview -> review it

 ### Build for iOS - on M1 silicon